 Pigs In A Blanket #SundaySupper

-Yeah football season is here!
+Yeah, football season is here!
 We are ready for it.
 Saturday mornings spent cheering on the kids at rocket football.
 Afternoons cheering on your favorite college team.
-Sundays it’s Pro time.
-All that excitement works up an appetite so of course football finger foods are in order.
-One of my guys favorites, Pigs In a Blanket.

 Football season is a biggie here in the bottom left of the mitten.
 Saturday mornings are usually spent at the football field.
 My son is on the rocket football team and my husband is the coach.
 Then the boys come home and watch football.
-Now I will admit that I really don’t watch football outside of my son’s games.
+Now, I will admit that I really don’t watch football outside of my son’s games.
 I have no allegiance to any team but I am here 100% for the snacks.
 Is that bad?
 No, I don’t think so.
 I mean look at these!!
-Now on to the recipe.
+Now on to the pigs in a blanket!

 This is a recipe you want when you don’t want to buy a lot of ingredients or have a messy kitchen.
 Do you have time to buy 3 ingredients, cut them up and then bake for 18 minutes?
-And after such minimum effort you have a delicious appetizer that will make every football fan raving?
+And after such minimum effort, you have a delicious appetizer that will make every football fan raving?
 Then these pigs in a blanket are for you.

 Take the can of biscuits and open them up.
 Cut each one into 4 pieces.
 This will make 32 biscuit pieces.
 Now take the beef sausages and cut them into 3 pieces each.
 This will make 30 pieces of sausage.
 Take the cheese and fold then cut into 8 pieces each to make 32 pieces.
 See, the math doesn’t quite add up and you will be short 2 pieces of sausages.
 I usually just cut 2 pieces in half, no one will notice when they are scarfing these down.